 What is Phlegm?

 Phlegm is a thick mucus that is produced by the body in order to protect and lubricate the airways.
 It is typically clear to yellow in color and is relatively thin.
 In some cases, it can be thicker and become foamy.
 In French Bulldog’s, it is possible to see thicker phlegm and it can even have a greenish or brownish color to it.
+French bulldogs congested with this thick mucus may struggle with breathing and exhibit discomfort.

 What Causes Phlegm in French Bulldogs?